-If you find it is hard to search for delicious Bangladeshi foods for your next trip to that beautiful country or just want to know more about their cuisine, my humble article will help you out.
+If you find it hard to search for delicious Bangladeshi foods for your next trip to this beautiful country or just want to know more about its cuisine, my humble article will help you out.

 Bangladeshi culinary culture might be a bit similar to their neighbor, India, but believe me, when researching more profoundly into the topic, you will learn more about their alluring distinctiveness.
 Don’t hesitate and scroll down for more now!